 The Association shall maintain financial reserves for the purpose of maintaining a viable organization and the annual amount maintained will be proposed to the Board of Governors as part of the annual budget process.
 A risk analysis and Executive Committee recommendation will accompany the report for Board of Governors consideration.

-ARTICLE X - COMMITTEES
+ARTICLE VIII - COMMITTEES

 SECTION 1.
 APPOINTMENT